RPMGet

 To install the above downloaded rpms in a RockyLinux9 environment, run something like the following:

-$ sudo dnf install -y rpms/*.rpm
+$ sudo dnf install -y rpmbuild/*.rpm

 Note the above example could easily use a separate option-key for each URL but the default configparser allows multiline strings, so we take advantage of that.